Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Experiments

 To evaluate the impact of the attentive temporal pooling described in Section~\ref{sec:pooling}, we trained four additional medium-size conformer models: \begin{enumerate} \item Naive mean pooling, with equal weight for each frame; \item Naive mean and standard deviation pooling, with equal weight for each frame; \item Weighted mean pooling (Eq.~\ref{eq:weighted_mean}); \item Weighted mean (Eq.~\ref{eq:weighted_mean}) and standard deviation (Eq.~\ref{eq:weighted_std}) pooling. \end{enumerate}

 The experimental results are shown in Table~\ref{tbl:pooling}.
-As we can see from the table, attentive temporal pooling is critical for the language identification accuracy, and significantly outperforms the non-attentive naive pooling approaches.
+As we can see from the table, attentive temporal pooling shows improved language identification accuracy compared with no temporal pooling as well as the non-attentive naive pooling approaches.